ahv15/Bioinformatics/README.md

 - **Documentation**: Added comprehensive docstrings and examples
 - **Maintainability**: Clear separation of concerns and reusable components

-The original `FragileRegions.py` contained basic genome graph operations (not actual fragile regions analysis).
-These functions have been moved to `utils/genome_graph.py` and are re-exported through `genome_rearrangement/fragile_regions.py` for backward compatibility.
+The original `FragileRegions.py` contained basic genome graph operations (not actual fragile regions analysis as the name suggested).
+These functions have been moved to `utils/genome_graph.py` where they belong as utility functions.

 ## Contributing